Program, Structure & Vision

 Students will connect with each other and SEM leaders outside of class to support their learning and growth journey:

-- Monthly Core Groups of 3-4 students, facilitated by a SEM leader.
+- Students will be helped to form monthly cohort groups of 3-4 students, meeting on Zoom.
 These groups provide informal connection, processing, support and prayer throughout the three-year journey.